 - What obstacles may we encounter during implementation?

 - What metrics are you looking to track or move the needle on as a result of this project?

 - What challenges are you hoping to solve with this platform?

 - Is there any current survey data or analytics to compare to?

 - Does the provider have a dedicated success team to help us reach our long-term goals?

 If you're interested in viewing the pdf, you can download it here.

 Launching a new tool doesn’t have to be stressful.
-Achieving internal alignment and gaining buy-in is achievable, if you take it one step at a time and work towards your own north star to transform your organization for the better.
+Achieving internal alignment and gaining buy-in is doable, if you take it one step at a time and work towards your own north star to transform your organization for the better.